pseegaha/R_Nanostringnorm_uncompiled/README.md

 # R_Nanostringnorm_uncompiled
-The refined version of this code will be updated soon...
-Give it a run, make sure your working directories are set..Any queries feel free to message
+Give it a run over this rusty code, make sure your working directories are set..Any queries feel free to message ....The refined version of this code will be updated soon with a function path...